nolmelab/play/doc/construction/world_server.md

         - instance

-The detailed implementation is also important.
-Robust implementation with lambda is the core.
+The detailed implementation is also important. play implementation with lambda is the core.
 - capture actors to safely callback
 - handle edge cases